Username7495/Mods-and-Tweaks-for-Cypress/README.md

 ## Modloader Custom Terrain And Items
   A Modloader extension which allows to use custom terrain.png and items.png for blocks and items.

+## mod_PlasticCraft
+  A client-side mod that adds plastic to the game.
+(Requires MoreBlockIDs, Modloader Custom Terrain And Items!)